Celebrity Traitors lineup – full list of contestants for the all-star edition of show

 The first-ever celebrity edition of The Traitors is officially upon us, with plenty of backstabbing and sleuthing promised by BBC producers.

-An all-star version of the game-show phenomenon will see 19 famous faces enter the castle in the Scottish Highlands, where host Claudia Winkleman will decide whether they’re playing as faithfuls or traitors.
+An all-star version of the game-show phenomenon saw 19 famous faces enter the castle in the Scottish Highlands, with host Claudia Winkleman (whose killer outfit from episode 1 we’ve found here) at the helm.

 The lucky players who survive to the end of the game have the chance of winning £100,000 for their chosen charity.